 The NCGC assists the Board in fulfilling its responsibilities on Board succession planning, Board evaluation, training and professional development programmes of Board members, and the selection, nomination, appointment and re-appointment of Directors to the Board.
-The NCGC also has responsibility to recommend enhancements to the corporate governance principles applicable to the Company and to uphold the same.
+The NCGC also has the responsibility to recommend enhancements to the corporate governance principles applicable to the Company and to uphold the same.
 During the financial year, the activities carried out by the NCGC included the following:

-- (a) review of the composition of the Board and Board Committees and recommendation of the retirement and re-election of Directors to the Board taking into consideration the benefits of all aspects of diversity, including diversity of skills, sectoral experience, age, gender and cultural ethnicity - (b) determination of the independence of Directors and providing its views to the Board - (c) discussion of the succession plans for Directors, in particular, the appointment and/or replacement of the Chairman and providing its views to the Board - (d) review and recommendation to the Board of the training and professional development programmes for Directors - (e) conduct the evaluation of the Board's and Board Committees' performance including the appraisal of the Chairman - (f) review of relevant policies of the Board covering the corporate governance principles applicable to the Board (including review of the existing policy and guidelines on dealings in the Company's securities) - (g) development of a separate distinctive Chairman Skills Matrix to guide succession planning of the role of the Chairman, taking into account the skills and experience of the Board as a whole - (h) development of a Director candidature profile for future enrolment of new Directors on the Board
+- (a) review of the composition of the Board and Board Committees and recommendation of the retirement and re-election of Directors to the Board taking into consideration the benefits of all aspects of diversity, including diversity of skills, sectoral experience, age, gender and cultural ethnicity - (b) determination of the independence of Directors and providing its views to the Board - (c) discussion of the succession plans for Directors, in particular, the appointment and/or replacement of the Chairman and providing its views to the Board - (d) review and recommendation to the Board of the training and professional development programmes for Directors - (e) conduct the evaluation of the Board's and Board Committees' performance including the appraisal of the Chairman - (f) review of relevant policies of the Board covering the corporate governance principles applicable to the Board (including review of the existing policy and guidelines on dealings in the Company's securities) - (g) development of a New Director Critical Scorecard for future enrolment of new Directors on the Board - (h) review and nomination of Management staff to the boards of significant entities within the Group - (i) review of the process of managing conflict of interests for directors on the boards of entities within the Group